vdaas/vald/docs/contributing/coding-style.md

 2. goleak option

 By default, the generated test code will use [goleak](https://github.com/uber-go/goleak) library to test if there is any Goroutine leak.
 Sometimes you may want to skip the detection, for example, Vald uses [fastime](https://github.com/kpango/fastime) library but the internal Goroutine is not closed due to the needs of the library.
-To skip the goleak detection we need need to create the following variable to store the ignore function.
+To skip the goleak detection we need to create the following variable to store the ignore function.

 ```golang
 var (